karapigeon/apple-app-store-reviews-service/README.md

 # apple-app-store-reviews-service

 Simple microservice to observe updates to Apple's App Store reviews RSS feed.
-Back-end will be written in Rust, front-end will be written in JavaScript/React, and both will be orchestrated using Docker.
+Back-end will be written in Go, front-end will be written in JavaScript/React, and both will be orchestrated using Docker.

 # Dev Setup